batyaboyo/batyaboyo/README.md

-# 👋 I'm Tonny Batya
+# 👋 I'm Tonny Batya A.K.A Devbxtzz

 <div align="justify">
 A Developer with a keen interest in exploring Blockchain and Artificial Intelligence.